jonathanw82/crop-harvester/README.md

 ---

-## 1. Project Brief
+## 1. Project brief
 The machine, as originally acquired, was a custom-built unit that was not originally designed for crop harvesting.
 An initial inspection, I determined that the harvester was in an unsafe condition due to its non-standard construction.

-## Original Safety Deficiencies Before the recent engineering overhaul,
+## Original safety deficiencies before the recent engineering overhaul,

 The machine presented several critical safety risks:
 * **Inadequate Emergency Stops:** The original control panel featured only a single e-Stop on the enclosure door.